Navbar

 Myth 8: Psychedelics Are Illegal Everywhere

 Fact: The legal status of psychedelics is evolving.
 In 2020, Oregon became the first state to legalize psilocybin therapy, and Colorado followed in 2022.
 Several U.S. cities, including Denver, Oakland, and Santa Cruz, have decriminalized psychedelics.

 Internationally, countries like Brazil and Peru allow the use of ayahuasca in religious contexts.
-However, it's important to note that the legal status of psychedelics varies widely across different jurisdictions, and their use and possession may still be illegal in many places.

-MDMA is on the verge of FDA approval for therapeutic use, potentially by 2026, thanks to extensive research conducted by the Multidisciplinary Association for Psychedelic Studies (MAPS).
-These shifts indicate growing recognition of the therapeutic value of psychedelics.
+Psilocybin and MDMA have been reclassified in Australia, enabling authorized psychiatrists to prescribe these substances for medical use.
+MDMA is also on the verge of FDA approval for therapeutic use, potentially by 2026, thanks to extensive research conducted by the Multidisciplinary Association for Psychedelic Studies (MAPS).

 Myth 9: Psychedelic Experiences Are Always Fun and Easy